oeg-upm/transmodel-ontology/README.md

 snap solution supports data conversion, decreasing the time required to perform it and hiding its complexity.
 With snap transportation data will be compliant with the EU Regulation in a [snap](https://www.snap-project.eu).

+At the same time, the base URI https://w3id.org/transmodel/terms# is already reserved by Pieter Colpaert, in the context of work in a CEN Transmodel working group.

 # Development phases

 The material generated in the different activities carried out during the development of the vocabulary, use